medaittouda/Business-Intelligence-BI-/README.md

 # Business-Intelligence-BI-
-here I put only screenshots.
+Here I put only screenshots of the projects I made.